Jayceeoh

 Jacob Charles Osher, better known as Jayceeoh (born June 6, 1982), is an American DJ, record producer and Turntablist.
 He is the founder of the record label Super 7 Records.

 Early years

-Jayceeoh spent his high school years at the Taylor Allderdice High School in Pittsburgh, PA.
+Jayceeoh spent his high school years at the Taylor Allderdice High School in Pittsburgh, Pennsylvania.
 Allderdice alumni include Wiz Khalifa, Mac Miller and the founders of their label, Rostrum Records.
 Throughout Wiz Khalifa's ascent to hip-hop's elite, Jayceeoh held down Wiz and the Taylor Gang with mixtape features as well as being his special occasion tour DJ.
 Jayceeoh then went on to spend his college years studying music and production at Emerson College in Boston.

-In January 2011, Jayceeoh won 1st place at the National McDonald's Flavor Battle Finals.
-In December 2011, Jayceeoh was recruited by Sony/RCA recording artist Sammy Adams to be his official tour DJ for his major label debut.
-Soon after connecting with Sammy, they toured clubs and arenas alongside some of the biggest Pop stars in the world.
+In January 2011, Jayceeoh won first place at the National McDonald's Flavor Battle Finals.
+In December 2011, Jayceeoh was recruited by Sony/RCA recording artist Sammy Adams to be his tour DJ for his major label debut.
+Soon after meeting with Adams, Jayceeoh toured clubs and arenas with him alongside pop artists.
 They have also made national TV performances on Conan O'Brien and 90210.